Soft Bound, 503 pages, 8.5"x11"x1.14", 1089 photos and drawings ISBN 978-1-7341256-1-0

 Building the Steel String Acoustic Guitar was written by R.M.
 Mottola.
 The most prolific writer of articles on guitar construction, he is a long-time contributing editor for American Lutherie, the widely-read journal for stringed musical instrument makers.
 He also maintains the LiutaioMottola.com guitar making information website.

-Here's what guitar makers throughout the world are saying about Building the Steel String Acoustic Guitar:
+Endorsers of the book comprise a veritable Who's Who of modern international guitar builders.
+Here's a sample of what guitar makers throughout the world are saying about Building the Steel String Acoustic Guitar:

 "Painstakingly detailed in every aspect, this will become the new go-to book for the novice guitar builder."